 Outsourcing work to other companies demands better communication among all parties involved.
 For PCB design engineers, this means ensuring that complete PCB project files are sent to clients.
 Unfortunately, receiving files from clients isn’t always as smooth a process.
 Clients may send incomplete project files, project files with unstandardized component libraries, or other files that don’t match what you actually need.

-When that happens, how do you proceed with the project?
+When that happens, how do you proceed with reverse engineering PCB designs at the start of a project?
 Here is an overview of the challenges that can arise when board designers need to generate source libraries solely from design project files, as well as some available solutions that can help facilitate this process.

 Understanding PCB Project Library Files